FNF-Porter/Porter.py/README.md

  ehhhhh maybe some other day

 ## Permissions
-You can edit it and give it to other people, or embed it into another engine or application.
-Please credit Gusborg, BombasticTom, and Cobalt though.
+You can edit it and give it to other people, or use it for your own purpose.
+Please credit Gusborg, BombasticTom, Cobalt and tposejank.
 Also, this isn't subject to the FNF license.